anandat01/Medication_Expiry_Test/README.md

 Thank You

-# MYP Take-Home Test Specification

-You are a new developer in the team, and your first job is to add a feature to an old existing piece of code.

 ## System specifications

-Hi and welcome to the team.
-We are in the future, and MYP have extended its activities by opening a pharmacy.
-Your task is to add a new feature to our system so that we can begin distributing a new drug.

 First an introduction to our system:

 - All drugs have an `expiresIn` value which denotes the number of days we have until the item expires.